top of page

 standard espalier

 Espalier isn't just about growing fruit trees; it's the art of turning them into living sculptures.
-At Tiny City Farm, I'll be taking up the challenge of mastering this art form to create an orchard that's both productive and visually stunning.
+At my teeny tiny farm, I'll be taking up the challenge of mastering this art form to create an orchard that's both productive and visually stunning.
 In this section, I'm diving into the secrets of training and pruning espaliered fruit trees, specifically focusing on the Standard Espalier pattern.
 Picture a "T" shape – that's the essence of Standard Espalier, offering an elegant yet functional design.

 Year 1: Establishing Structure